ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/midterm_unit5.rst

          for (int j = 0; j < i; j++) {
             System.out.print(i+1);
          }
          System.out.println();
       }

 .. mchoice:: mid_1_2
    :answer_a: A
-   :answer_b: B
+   :answer_b: AC
    :answer_c: C
-   :answer_d: D
+   :answer_d: BD
    :answer_e: E
    :correct: c
-   :feedback_a: Step through this code at https://www.shorturl.at/kmFKU
+   :feedback_a: num2 is negative
-   :feedback_b: Step through this code at https://www.shorturl.at/kmFKU
+   :feedback_b: Only one letter will be printed.
-   :feedback_c: Correct!
+   :feedback_c: Correct because num2 is negative and an or is used.
-   :feedback_d: Step through this code at https://www.shorturl.at/kmFKU
+   :feedback_d: Only one letter will be printed.
-   :feedback_e: Step through this code at https://www.shorturl.at/kmFKU
+   :feedback_e: One of the other conditions is true.

    Consider the following method.
 What is the output from ``conditionTest(3,-2);``?